-Following consideration of the new arrangements by this Committee and subject to the approval of Council on 16th July, 2012 arrangements are in hand for a number of training sessions dealing with the new Code of Conduct and Member interests so that all Elected Members and Co-opted Members can be informed of the revised arrangements ideally prior to Committees meeting in September, 2012.
+Following consideration of the new arrangements by the Audit and Standards Committee, and subject to the approval of Council, arrangements are in hand for a number of training sessions dealing with the new Code of Conduct and Member interests so that all Elected Members and Co-opted Members can be informed of the revised arrangements ideally prior to Committees meeting in September, 2012.
 Attendance at the training will be mandatory for all elected and co-opted Members.